vignesh27-97/IMDB-Data-Warehousing-and-Business-Intelligence/README.md

 # IMDB Data Warehousing and Business Intelligence

-•	Extracted the structed and unstructured data from different source systems and performed data wrangling and ingested more than 75 million records into the Staging schema (On-premises & Cloud servers) using Alteryx
+•	Extracted the structured and unstructured data from different source systems and performed data wrangling and ingested more than 75 million records into the Staging schema (On-premises & Cloud servers) using Alteryx

 •	Integrated data into star schema data model and developed pipelines implementing Analytical Data Architecture